 Some choose to try to bend the crankshaft back in place, but this poses a significant safety risk.
 I highly recommend purchasing a new lawn mower.

-Sheared Flywheel Key on a Push Mower
+Sheared Flywheel Key

 The key located between the flywheel and the crankshaft can become sheared and cause a vibration.
 Remove the nut off the top of the crankshaft to inspect the flywheel.